 Debt management is a crucial aspect of financial well-being, and various strategies exist to help you become debt free.
-Two prominent methods of debt management that you may have heard of are the Debt Avalanche and the Debt Snowball.
+Two of the most well known methods of debt management that you may have heard of are the Debt Avalanche and the Debt Snowball.
 While both aim to eliminate debt systematically, they differ in their focus and execution.
 In this blog, I will delve into the details of each method, empowering you to make an informed decision based on your financial circumstances and preferences.

 The Debt Avalanche Method